 The current magnetic recording technology is approaching its theoretical boundary known as a super-paramagnetic limit.
-Heat-assisted magnetic recording (HAMR) is one of the new technologies enabling higher recording capacity beyond this limit.
+Heat-assisted magnetic recording (HAMR) is one of the promissing technologies enabling higher recording capacity beyond this limit.
 In HAMR, the heat is applied in a medium during writing process resulting unique transition characteristics if compared to a conventional scheme.
 In this paper, we investigate the effect of different parameters, including the peak temperature, medium coercivity, a write head gap, a deep gap field, and a distance from pole to medium (or a fly height), on the transition characteristics of the longitudinal HAMR system.
-Numerical results indicate that there exists an optimal parameter setting which minimizes the transition center and the transition parameter.
+Numerical results indicate that there exists an optimal parameter setting which minimizes the transition center and the transition parameter so as to provide high storage capacity.